PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

 .. class:: DynBPFFilter

-  Represents an dynamic eBPF filter, allowing the use of ephemeral rules to an existing eBPF filter.
+  Represents a dynamic eBPF filter, allowing the use of ephemeral rules to an existing eBPF filter.
 Note that since 1.6.0 the default BPF filter set via :func:`setDefaultBPFFilter` will automatically be used by a :ref:`DynBlockRulesGroup`, becoming the preferred way of dealing with ephemeral rules.

   .. method:: DynBPFFilter:purgeExpired()